zlu/octopress/source/_posts/2013-09-27-quicksurveyofrailscms.markdown

 As there is no guarantee for a rather future release of Rails4 support (at least not in their current roadmap), I pass.
 **[AlchemyCMS](http://alchemy-cms.com)**

 I first learned about this CMS through the comments on the free RailsCasts episode.
 They argued about why they are better than refineryCMS.
 I liked their idea of storing pure content, not css style and layouts in database.
 It'll only make migration to other systems easier.
 I also noticed that they have a [3.0-dev branch](https://github.com/magiclabs/alchemy_cms/tree/3.0-dev) supporting Rails4 with this [sha](fe94bedc761484940071129277970a6cd65fba10).
-Installation has proved to be hard as there are a few conflict in various gems (if you use activeadmin and devise).
+Installation has proven to be hard as there are a few conflict in various gems (if you use activeadmin and devise).
 I was able to install it after some struggle.
 However, I encountered problems running it (devise login, actions_cache).
 It was just wasting more time than I wanted at this point.

 **[BrowserCMS]()**